Types of Degrees Fire Protection Majors Are Getting

 Knowledge Areas for Fire Protection Majors

-This major prepares you for careers in which these knowledge areas are important:
+Fire Protection majors often go into careers in which the following knowledge areas are important:

 Skills for Fire Protection Majors

 The following list of skills has been highlighted as some of the most essential for careers related to fire protection: